 Tips Before Shaving a Goldendoodle

-- Be sure to listen your Goldendoodle and let them smell the equipment that you are using so they can get used to it.
+- Be sure to listen to your Goldendoodle and let them smell the equipment that you are using so they can get used to it.

 - Paw-sitive reinforcement with treats, and kind words like “Good boy / Good Girl.”

 - Patience.
 Your first time shaving your Goldendoodle will likely take several hours.
 Don’t get flustered, the process gets easier as you practice!

 Since you don’t shave your Goldendoodle often, I like to clean my Goldendoodle first with a nice bath.
 I use either a no-tears baby shampoo that is gentle on the dogs skin or a two-in-one shampoo and conditioner.
-Be sure to avoid shampoo in eye areas, lather the dogs body thoroughly, and rinse the your Goldendoodle.
+Be sure to avoid shampoo in eye areas, lather the dogs body thoroughly, and rinse your Goldendoodle.

 Using a shampoo makes it easier to comb through the Goldendoodle’s coat after the bath is done.
 I try to give my Goldendoodle a bath only once a month, so if I recently gave him a bath then I skip this step.

 - Attach your Goldendoodle to a dog groomer’s table.
 This means attaching the Goldendoodles collar to the stand so they can’t jump off the table.
 I like to use a groomer’s table so you don’t have to constantly bend over and strain your back while your shaving your Goldendoodle.

 - The best way to start is by having your Goldendoodle sit down on the table.
 I like leave the equipment out so my Goldendoodle can see and recognize the equipment: brush, comb, shaver, and shave blades.

 - Optional: Shaving a Goldendoodle is an uncomfortable process.
 Many grooms have to use a muzzle to prevent the dog from biting them.